-- All Belgian resident entities that are subject to Belgian corporate income tax - Belgian branches of nonresident entities that are subject to nonresident Belgian corporate income tax - Any enterprise, from an SME to the Belgian branch of a multinational company, may request funding under the condition that the enterprise has a legal personality upon signing the agreement.
+- All Belgian resident entities that are subject to Belgian corporate income tax - Belgian branches of non-resident entities that are subject to non-resident Belgian corporate income tax - Any enterprise, from an SME to the Belgian branch of a multinational company, may request funding under the condition that the enterprise has a legal personality upon signing the agreement.
 Furthermore, the enterprise should have the capacity to exploit the result to a sufficient extent in the region providing the grant and hence create enough economic impact in the form of employment and investments.
-However, this does not exclude the possible partial application of the project results abroad. - Some categories of cash grants are restricted to SMEs.
+However, this does not exclude the possible partial application of the project results abroad.